ibara/8088ify/README.md

 8086 assembly that need to be smoothed over by hand if such incompatibilties exist in the original 8080 assembly.

+If you see the following warning from nasm:
+`warning: uninitialized space declared in .text section: zeroing` everything is fine.
+This is in fact the desired behavior.
+Newer versions of nasm have a command line option to disable this warning but the older 16-bit versions of nasm do not.

 Bugs
 ----
 None!
 As far as I know...